GKiarie/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ##7.
 I feel like I am diagonally parked in a parallel universe
 function that draws a diagonal line on the terminal

+##8.
+You are so much sunshine in every square inch
+function that prints a square, followed by a new line.